grahamhelton/SansTerminalIndexer/README.md

 - Create a .sansindex file in home directory that stores indexes
 - Add delete option for index files
 - Add "ask for book" prompt on startup
+- Allow for input with no definition (term, pagenumber)